joaomelo/hot-collection/README.md

 ### What is an Item?

-HotCollection items property and the argument passed to subscriptions callbacks are pretty much the copies of the original documents inside the Firestore collection with few differences.
+HotCollection items property and the argument passed to subscription callbacks are pretty much the copies of the original documents inside the Firestore collection with few differences.

 HotCollection will inject inside every item the Firestore document key as an `id` property.
-So, if you use id as a field in any collection things will break.
+So, don't use id as a field in any collection or things will break.

-Also the object will not load any sub-collection subordinated to those documents.
+Also, the HotCollection object will not load any sub-collection subordinated to its documents.

-In the last sections i will explain a optional and more flexible way the package offers to translate Firestore objects to app objects and vice-versa.
+In the last sections, I will explain an optional and more flexible way the package offers to translate Firestore documents to app objects and vice-versa.

 ## Manipulating Data